 But the Studebaker V8’s weight (650 lbs dry/695 as installed) was not exactly in keeping with Raymond Loewy’s design mantra at Studebaker: Weight is the Enemy.
 The result is somewhat unfortunate, as every Studebaker V8 tends to feel nose heavy, given that the cars were inherently more compact and lighter than average.
-For example, a ’55 Commander sedan and a ’64 Lark V8 both had a 60/40 F/R weight distribution; the longer wheelbase coupes improved that a bit, to about 57/43.
+For example, a ’55 Commander sedan and a ’64 Lark V8 both had a rather unfortunate 60/40 F/R weight distribution; the longer wheelbase coupes improved that a bit, to about 57/43.
 That impacted traction as well as handling adversely.

-The combination of the decision to use a Cadillac size block and the obviously pre-war state of Studebaker’s foundry technology resulted a big-block engine with small-block displacement.
+The combination of the decision to use a Cadillac size block and the obsolete state of Studebaker’s foundry technology resulted in a big-block engine with small-block displacement.
 Undoubtedly it resulted in a very stout block, although that’s not inherently a requirement for durability.
 Studebaker did give its rotating parts generous bearing areas, which contributed to its reputation for a stout bottom end.
 The camshaft was driven by gears, not the typical timing chain.
 And Studebaker kept mechanical lifters, another conservative change, which meant a noisier engine and regular valve lash adjustment.

 Studebaker V8s were also notorious for leaking oil in various places.

 Let’s look at the various versions, chronologically:

 1951 – 1954: 232.6 CID 120hp